ietf-wg-keytrans/draft-arch/draft-mcmillion-keytrans-architecture.md

-From a networking perspective, KT follows a client-server architecture with a central *Transparency Log*, acting as a server, which holds the authoritative copy of all information and exposes endpoints that allow clients to query or modify stored data.
-Clients coordinate with each other through the server by uploading their own public keys and/or downloading the public keys of other clients.
-Clients are expected to maintain relatively little state, limited only to what is required to interact with the log and ensure that it is behaving honestly.
+From a networking perspective, KT follows a client-server architecture with a central *Transparency Log*, acting as a server, which holds the authoritative copy of all information and exposes endpoints that allow users to query or modify stored data.
+Users coordinate with each other through the server by uploading their own public keys and/or downloading the public keys of other users.
+Users are expected to maintain relatively little state, limited only to what is required to interact with the log and ensure that it is behaving honestly.

 From an application perspective, KT works as a versioned key-value database.
-Clients insert key-value pairs into the database where, for example, the key is their username and the value is their public key.
-Clients can update a key by inserting a new version with new data.
+Users insert key-value pairs into the database where, for example, the key is their username and the value is their public key.
+Users can update a key by inserting a new version with new data.
 They can also look up the most recent version of a key or any past version.
+Users are considered to **own** a key if, in the normal operation of the application, they should be the only one making changes to it.
 From this point forward, "key" will refer to a lookup key in a key-value database and "public key" or "private key" will be specified if otherwise.

 KT does not require the use of a specific transport protocol.
 This is intended to allow applications to layer KT on top of whatever transport protocol their